Seagate/halon/Examples/COMMENTARY.md

 ## Functional specification

-The Complex Event Processor is built by composing individual units called "Wires" into more sophisticated networks of Wires.
+The Complex Event Processor is built by composing individual units called "wires" into more sophisticated networks of wires.
 It is an example of the use of the Reactive approach to data processing embedded in a functional language, that is "Functional Reactive Programming" or "FRP".

-Conceptually a "Wire" represents a process that at any given time contains some internal state.
+Conceptually a "wire" represents a process that at any given time contains some internal state.
 It will receive a value on its input channel, update its internal state and yield a value on its output channel.
 The notion of "values" input and output is very broad.
 A